Mobile blackspots: Parts of Transmission Gully 'will have to be dug up' - telco group

 "Unfortunately since then, mobile operators have not been able to gain access to the area in order to build any mobile infrastructure prior to the road opening.

-"That means that while there is existing coverage at the terminus ends of the TG road, and some incidental cover along its length, the planned coverage has not been put in place," Brislen told the Herald.
+"That means that while there is existing coverage at the terminus ends of the Transmission Gully Road, and some incidental cover along its length, the planned coverage has not been put in place," Brislen told the Herald.

 "There are pockets of coverage at best."